reath-id/reuse-standard/v0.1-alpha/README.md

 ## Options

- The standard is intended to be flexible enough to cover one more of the following data sets:
+ The standard is intended to be flexible enough to cover one or more of the following data sets:

  - Definition of specific reuse cycles
  - Description of the types of reusable assets (including physical properties)